SteelCompendium/data-gen/Ancestries/Devil.md

 “An accountant!”

 Riyalkin shrugged.
-“It’s what I did before.
-I’m moderately good at it.”
+“It's what I did before.
+I'm moderately good at it.”

 “And how does one go from being an alien accountant to a famous troubadour?”

 “Well…” Riyalkin seemed uncomfortable suddenly.
-“It’s just that… the thing is, accountancy in the Seven Cities is just so much more interesting than it is here.
+“It's just that… the thing is, accountancy in the Seven Cities is just so much more interesting than it is here.
 Plotting and scheming, always on the lookout for an assassin, people constantly trying to claw their way up the ladder, usually over your dead body.
 And I guess I just… missed the excitement.”

 “The excitement of being an accountant.”